jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 - [ ] System with a higher power GPU

 Feedback: Correct!
 CPUs typically handle preprocessing, so getting a higher performance CPU is the best bet in this situation.

+#### 8. To enable performance counters:

+- [ ] Set perf_count attribute of IECore to True
+- [ ] Set perf_count attribute of ExecutableNetwork to True
+- [x] `Set the PERF_COUNT config to YES in load_network method of IECore`
+- [ ] Set the PERF_COUNT config to YES in the IECore constructor

+Feedback: Correct!
+If you are using the heterogeneous mode, performance counter can be really helpful in determining what the best devices is for each layer.